 A good example is earnings from rentals.
 If you own real estate property — such as a condo unit, lot, apartment, house, building or even a spare room — and you rent it out to other people, you can receive regular stream of money with little to no effort.
 Except maybe for the general upkeep of the property and collecting the rent.

 However, real estate requires too much money.
 Constructing an apartment needs a big investment.
 If you don’t have the needed capital, you end up borrowing from banks or Pag-IBIG.

 Are there other sources of passive income that can have higher returns than savings accounts or that would not require very big upfront cost like real estate?
+The answer is yes.

-Benefits of passive income
+Benefits of Passive Income

 By now, the benefits of passive income may already be apparent to you.
 Your earning doesn’t stop.
 You can get to increase your net worth even while you sleep.
 Who wouldn’t want that?

+- Work smart.
 Passive income allows you to live your life fully while you’re earning.
 It’s money that is working for you instead of you working for money.
 Which means you’re free to do the things that mean a lot to you.
 You have more time to spend with your family.
 You’re in a better position to focus on your work or business.
 You get to hang out with your friends more.

-Passive income makes it possible for you to make money from multiple sources.
+- Open multiple income streams.
+It makes it possible for you to make money from multiple sources.
 Wouldn’t that be nice?
 This is especially true if you’re working or running a business.
 Aside from the dough you’re making from your active work, you can bring home more.
 Also, you have a sort of cushion during unexpected events.
 If you lose your job or your business goes down, your other income streams can help you tide over until you get back to your feet.

 - Meet financial goals faster.
 You can meet your financial goals faster with passive income versus just relying on your salary alone.
 You can obtain more funds more quickly with multiple income streams, meeting your financial goals faster.
 You can go on your dream vacation earlier.
 You get to save up more and put up a down-payment for a brand new car or house in less time than it would take when you’re earning only from one source.

 Now, you might wonder.
 It sounds too good to be true.
 Well, there are things to bear in mind about passive income.
 There is risk involved.
 But so is everything else.